-After taking a short break after summiting Red Hill, I turned onto West Dolomite Road to head out to the trailhead for Mine Benchmark.
+After taking a short break after summiting Red Hill, I turned onto West Dolomite Road to head out to the trailhead for Mine Peak.
 Like Mt.
 Tule, I drove further than last time.
-While two 4x4s were at the trailhead, I did not want to drive the Subaru up the last bit of road.
+While two 4x4s were at the trailhead, I did not want to drive the Subaru up the last bit of the road.
 I chatted with them as they enjoyed their lunch before heading out.

 Following the road some more, a use trail was spotted leading up.
 I did not recall one the last time I hiked this peak.
 I was probably not skilled enough to spot it.

 Once over the steep climb, I continued eastward for a bit, before turning northward for the summit.
 Upon reaching it, I signed the register and photographed the vistas.
 The benchmark is not a standard one, so it is easy to spot.

 I knew I had a 45-minute drive to the next trailhead, so I headed back down the peak.
 The family had left, so I explored the mine some before continuing my adventures.
 Peak #93 was done!

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.